trqphoenix/amongusprophunt/README.md

 # Among Us Prop Hunt Mod For Android (From android version 5 to 10 is compatible.
-Android 11 _may_ not work)
+Android 11 _--may--_ not work)

 I made this page to make it easier for you all to download and play Among Us Prop Hunt Mod.
 Simply follow instructions and you will be good to go.